- Mar 22, 2025

 7. Rashtrapati Bhavan:

 Rashtrapati Bhavan is considered one of the official residences of the President of India.
 It is further located on the Raisina Hills in New Delhi.
 Thus, the building was designed by the British architect Sir Edwin Landseer Lutyens.
-Rasrapati Bhavan is a house of four floors with some 30 rooms of varying sizes.
+Rashtrapati Bhavan is a four-storey house with some 30 rooms of varying sizes.
 There are also quite a few events hosted at the Rashtrapati Bhavan, including the swearing-in ceremonies of India's leaders, defence investment ceremonies, and other major national events.
-The building hosts a ceremonial Change of Guard ceremony every Saturday and Sunday at 10 AM along with the respective.
-Thus, there is also a spiritual Garden referred to as the most unique of President A.P.J Abdul Kalam's creations and the Spiritual Garden of the Rashtrapati Bhavan, which is indeed a unique concept.
+The building hosts a Change of Guard ceremony every Saturday and Sunday at 10 AM.
+Thus, there is also a spiritual Garden, referred to as one of President A.P.J.
+Abdul Kalam's most distinctive creations, the Spiritual Garden of Rashtrapati Bhavan, which is indeed a unique concept.

 8. Agrasen ki Baoli:

 Agrasen Ki Baoli is located in New Delhi, India, and is one of the most popular and famous historical stepwells.
-It is considered the most talked about tourist destination.
-The place is renowned for its unique architecture, intriguing legends of being haunted, and its appearance in several movies.
-The historical significance of this site is that the stepwell is a prime example of an ancient water storage system in India with a complex network of descending steps leading to the water source.
-Thus, it is also claimed that the baoli is haunted by the story of people becoming endangered by the "black' water, leading to tragic incidents.
+It is considered the most talked-about tourist destination.
+The place is renowned for its unique architecture, intriguing haunted-house legends, and appearances in several movies.
+The historical significance of this site lies in the stepwell, a prime example of an ancient water storage system in India, with a complex network of descending steps leading to the water source.
+Thus, it is also claimed that the baoli is haunted by the story of people becoming endangered by the "black water, leading to tragic incidents.

 Location: Hailey Road, near KG Marg, Connaught Place, New Delhi.